You are here

 - The code for submitting GRE scores to Indiana State is 1322.

 3) Three letters of recommendation.
 These should be individuals that can speak about your academic background, interpersonal relationships, and advocacy/genetic counseling experiences.
 You are encouraged to have representatives that can speak to your various strengths.
 For example, having all three letters from professors that can only address your academic performance may not give us an impression of your interpersonal or advocacy skills.
-Once you complete the application, you will enter the contact information for your references and they will be contacted directly by ISU to submit their letter of reference.
+You will enter the contact information for your references and they will be contacted directly by ISU to submit their letter of reference AFTER you have completed and submitted your application.

 4) Statement of Purpose and Resume.
 The Statement of Purpose should be a succinct description of your motivations for applying to the genetic counseling program and future career goals.
 This is your chance to highlight what may not be clear in reviewing your other documents such as transcripts and GRE scores.
 Tell us your story.

-Your Statement of Purpose should not exceed two pages (11pt font and double spaced).
+Your Statement of Purpose should not exceed two pages (11pt font and double spaced) and will be attached AFTER you have completed and submitted your application.
 Please include a resume in addition to the personal statement which does not contribute to the two (2) page maximum.
-It will be very helpful if you will include the following on your resume - your GPA (including grades in key biology/psychology courses), GRE scores (especially if you've taken it more than once), and NMS (National Match System) number.
+Please include the following on your resume - your GPA (including grades in key biology/psychology courses), GRE scores (especially if you've taken it more than once), and NMS (National Match System) number.

 5) Experience in advocacy/counseling and a strong understanding of the genetic counseling field are necessary.